 A Dignity-Promoting Arts Initiative for

-Those Living with Alzheimer's Disease,
+Those in Isolation or Living with Alzheimer's Disease,

 Cognitive, Mental, Developmental or Other Impairments

 Art is a form of medicine and research studies have validated the importance of it in care settings and in every day life.
 Art may help decrease depressive and anxiety symptoms, irritability and agitation while boosting self-esteem.
 Art may also help lessen and offset the need for psychotropic drugs and its costs.

 Our ArtTherapy4Life program

 Angel C. Duncan

 This training is taught by a credentialed professional in art therapy, marriage and family therapy and clinician in neurosciences research.